We work to develop effective standards and guidelines for historical archaeology with the help of trained specialists working in the field.

 - Advisory notes to help archaeologists of all experience levels to better demonstrate their credentials against the Criteria and present their relevant archaeological experience, skills and knowledge.
 This will also assist developers and other applicants to gain a clear understanding of the relative suitability of the person they wish to nominate as an ED for their project.

-Should you have questions about the revised ED Criteria, September 2019 and how these may be applied, please contact the Specialist Services Team historical archaeologists in Heritage NSW, Department of Premier and Cabinet - Specialist Services Team on (02) 9873 8500 or via email@example.com
+If you have questions about the revised Excavation Director Criteria (2019) and how these may be applied, contact our Specialist Services Team of historical archaeologists via email email@example.com or phone (02) 9873 8500.